Zac Sunderland: Voyage

-When Sunderland decided to attempt the circumnavigation, he purchased a 36 ft Islander 36 for $6,000, using all of his savings.
+When Sunderland decided to attempt the circumnavigation, he purchased a 36 ft Islander 36 named Intrepid for $6,000, using all of his savings.
 With his father's assistance, he retrofitted the boat for the trip.
 Sunderland planned to complete his voyage in April 2009 with a maximum time of 18 months.
 He continued his schooling while sailing, saying, "I have all my books with me.
 I have one more year to finish at high school and I have to send back my tests (via e-mail) to my mom.
 She's going to grade them and make sure I am doing well."

 Sunderland departed from Marina del Rey on June 14, 2008.
-The Intrepid featured logos of Shuman’s RealSweet, Mastronardi’s Sunset Produce, and his sponsor Produce for Kids, promoting healthy eating and produce consumption for children.
+The Intrepid featured the company logos of Shuman’s RealSweet, Mastronardi’s Sunset Produce, and his sponsor Produce for Kids, promoting healthy eating and produce consumption for children.

 Sunderland crossed the Pacific to his first port of call, the Marshall Islands, then headed west to Papua New Guinea, then Australia, the Indian Ocean, Mauritius and Madagascar, rounding the Cape of Good Hope, sailing across the Atlantic, and finally transiting the Panama Canal/Galapagos Islands back to the Pacific and home.

 Sunderland initially planned to make 15 to 30 stops around the world, the first of which was to be the Marshall Islands, Micronesia.
 Due to some minor work needed to be done on the boat, and the desire to reprovision, he re-routed to Hawaii.
 On July 11, Zac made his first stop at Emerald Bay, Catalina Island before heading on to Ala Wai Boat Harbor, Waikiki, off Diamond Head.
 He then headed towards the Marshall Islands (about 2,500 miles), on July 16, 2008.

 On August 4, 2008, Marshall Islands President Litokwa Tomeing (a sailor in his youth) formally welcomed and congratulated Sunderland in the President's Office on Majuro: "And how is your boat?
 I remember one time I went with my parents on a 26- or 27-foot canoe and we sailed from Wotje to Arno."
 The U.S. Ambassador to the Marshall Islands, Clyde Bishop, welcomed Sunderland to Majuro U.S. Embassy on August 7.